Employee Performance Reviews: Best Practices and Strategies to Improve Performance

 For instance, the review should discuss realistic situations that could happen during a workday.
 Additionally, a good performance review will include ways to improve certain aspects for better alignment with the company goals.

-Choosing the right words and phrases is also essential during the review, such as:
+Choosing the right words and phrases during the performance review is essential, such as:

 Upon finishing the performance review, both manager and employee need to take time to assess the results and reflect on them to provide a proper follow-up strategy and create a suitable plan for employee development.